bryance-oyang/websocket_ctube/README.md

 # Websocket Ctube
-Websocket Ctube (`ws_ctube`) is a barebones C API/library to make it simple for a running C/C++ program to broadcast data to web browsers in real-time and in a non-blocking manner.
+Websocket Ctube (`ws_ctube`) is a barebones, header-only library written in C to make it simple for a running C/C++ program to broadcast data to web browsers in real-time and in a non-blocking manner.

 Call `ws_ctube_broadcast()` to send data to all connected browsers.
-The main C/C++ program thread can continue to run while the network operations are handled by `ws_ctube`.
+The main C/C++ program thread can continue to run while the network operations are handled by `ws_ctube` in separate threads.

+Simply include `ws_ctube.h` in your project and compile with `-pthread`.

 ## Requirements
-* gcc or similar
+* gcc >= 4.7.0 or similar
 * POSIX stuff: `pthread` and friends (aka not Windows)
 * (work in progress, not yet implemented) `openssl` for TLS/SSL

-# Demo
+# Example use case
+The included demo solves the heat equation PDE in a C program and displays real-time simulation data in a browser HTML5 canvas.

 Demo requires python http.server module and ports 9736, 9743.
 Run
 ```shell
 ./demo.sh